-Evaluation of practical courses will be done by course teacher/teachers.
-No option for second or third examination is allowed in practical courses.
+Evaluation of practical courses will be done by course teacher(s).

-Research Project Conduction and Project Supervisor Selection
+Research Conduction and Supervisor Selection

-In order to develop skilled personnel in problem identification, work-methodologies, scientific interpretation, producing a standard report; individual student shall carry out a supervised study independently on a specified topic.
-A project will be developed by each student with the guidance from his supervisor/co-supervisor which is to be approved by the Academic Committee of the department.
-Students shall contact with faculty of their field of interest for the selection of supervisor and/or co-supervisor.
-The Academic committee shall approve the final list of supervisors.
-On completion of the Project, each student shall defend and submit written Project Report on the work undertaken.
-Upon the decision of Academic Committee project may also be completed by group work as well with field visit.
-Students may also carry out internship at an organization/NGO/Agency or Industry upon the approval of the academic committee.
+In order to develop skilled personnel in problem identification, work-methodologies, scientific interpretation, producing a standard report; individual students shall carry out a supervised study independently on a specified topic.
+A topic will be selected by each student with the guidance from their supervisor/co-supervisor which is to be approved by the Academic Committee of the department.
+Students shall maintain contact with faculty of their field of interest for the selection of supervisor and/or co-supervisor.
+The Academic Committee shall approve the final list of supervisors.
+On completion of the Research, each student shall defend and submit written Report/Thesis on the work undertaken.
+Students may also carry out internship at an Organization or Industry upon the approval of the Academic Committee.

-Evaluation of Research Project
+Evaluation of Research

-The written dissertation will be evaluated by Project Supervisor, Co-supervisor and an assigned Expert (assigned by the academic committee).
-For the presentation of project, supervisor, co-supervisor, assigned expert and a representative of the respective Exam Committee will evaluate each student's presentation.
-Other faculty members/ supervisors can be present during the presentation of a project.
-Marks distribution has been shown above.
+The written dissertation will be evaluated by two assigned Experts (assigned by the academic committee).
+For the presentation Exam Committee will evaluate each student's presentation.
+Other faculty members/supervisors can be present during the presentation.
+Proposal Marks distribution has been shown above.